-At the state and county level, the number and share of single family homes and larger multifamily buildings (those with greater than five units per building) increased between 1990 and 2000, while the number and share of two to four unit buildings and mobile home, trailer and other units decreased.
-In 2000, single family homes comprised 82.6 percent of Waushara County's housing stock and 69.3 percent of the state's housing stock.
-Mobile home, trailer and other units comprised the second largest housing category for Waushara County; 13.0 percent.
-Two or more unit housing comprised less than five percent (4.4%) of the County's housing stock.
-At the state level, the second largest housing category was two or more unit housing, which comprised 26.2 percent of Wisconsin's housing stock.
+During the 1990s, conversions, deletions and additions to communities' housing stock resulted in a slightly different composition of housing in 2000.
+By 2000, the share of single family units increased to 82.6% in Waushara County, while the number of mobile homes, trailer and others had decreased to 1,780 units or 13.0% of the total housing units.
+(Appendix B, Table B-5).
+The share of two or more units in the county declined slightly to 4.4 percent.
+At the state level, the number and share of single family homes and larger multi-family buildings (those with greater than five units per building) increased between 1990 and 2000, while the number and share of two to four unit buildings and mobile home, trailer and other units decreased.
+In 2000, single family homes comprised 69.3 percent of the state's housing stock.
+The second largest housing category was five or more units, which comprised 14.0 percent of Wisconsin's housing stock.
 Mobile home, trailer and other units comprised 4.5 percent of the State's housing stock.